 We have cooked this dish numerous times ever since.
 So much so that it has become a family classic.
 An absolute treat.
 And so easy to make with very little ingredients.

 Crosse and Blackwell Sauce Pork Chops

 This golden jar of delicious pickled vegetables is one of many I treasure in my fridge.
-It’s a fantastic product, cheap, ready to use and even easy to prepare it yourself if you’re crazy enough about it.
-I made piccalilli pickles once myself at home, find the recipe here.
-Great fun, I can guarantee you that!
-I mainly use cold pickles in combination with bread, cold cuts and cheese.
-It also works perfectly well as a chutney to spice up a juicy roast or even a homemade hamburger.
+It’s a fantastic product because it’s cheap, ready to use and also easy to make at home if you’re crazy about it.
+I often make piccalilli pickles at home, find my recipe here.
+It’s great fun, no doubt about it!

 - 2 fresh pork chops

-- ½ cup (120 ml) cream
+- ½ cup cream (120 ml)

 - 3 tbsp piccalilli pickles

 Pour the cream in a large saucepan and place it over medium heat until simmering.
 Then add the piccalilli pickles.

 Stir well and gently boil the sauce simmer 2 more minutes.
 Check the seasoning and add extra pepper or salt to taste if necessary.